1. Home

 3. Exposure to Diverse Healthcare Settings

 Pharmacy is a versatile field with opportunities in various healthcare settings.
 Internships allow students to explore different environments, such as community pharmacies, hospitals, and research institutions.
 This exposure enables them to make informed career choices by experiencing the daily operations and challenges of each setting.
-Many students will seek out a pharmacy intern opportunity that aligns with their future career goals.
+Many students seek a pharmacy intern opportunity that aligns with their future career goals.

 4. Networking and Mentorship